-So even back then I confidently wrote longish articles because I found that the attention span of readers expanded to match how well article were written.
+So even back then I confidently wrote longish articles because I found that the attention span of readers expanded to match how well articles were written.

 If this means I was breaking the rules, well…so be it…

 4. Know the risks when you break the rules and prepare for the consequences